faqihudin703/faqihudin703/README.md

 - 📊 **Expanding Observability:** Integrating network devices (routers) into a central Grafana dashboard using SNMP and custom exporters for full-stack visibility.
 - 🤖 **Automating Everything:** Developing Python scripts managed by `systemd` to handle routine tasks, system checks, and send real-time alerts to my Telegram bot.
 - ⛓️ **Experimenting with Blockchain:** Running a private Ethereum testbed for token minting, DEX swaps, and smart contract deployment to simulate mainnet conditions.
+- 🌉 **Cross-Chain Development:** Implementing a **Node.js-based bridge** for token transfers across different private Ethereum networks, learning the fundamentals of interoperability used in modern DeFi ecosystems.

 ---